qiskit-community/qiskit-algorithms/CONTRIBUTING.md

 The changelog is automatically generated as part of the release process automation.
 This works through a combination of the git log and the pull request.
-When a release is tagged and pushed to github the release automation bot looks at all commit messages from the git log for the release.
+When a release is tagged and pushed to GitHub, the release automation bot looks at all commit messages from the git log for the release.
 It takes the PR numbers from the git log (assuming a squash merge) and checks if that PR had a `Changelog:` label on it.
 If there is a label it will add the git commit